GSA/notifications-utils/README.md

 pyenv local notify-utils-upgrade
 ```

-_If you're not sure which version of Python was installed with `pyenv`, you can check by running `pyenv versions` and it'll list everything available currently.You can deactivate the current environment by running `source deactivate` or `deactivate`.Close the terminal and reopen a new terminal should show the newer virtual environment._
+_If you're not sure which version of Python was installed with `pyenv`, you can check by running `pyenv versions` and it'll list everything available currently.You can deactivate the current environment by running `source deactivate` or `deactivate`.Close the shell session and reopen a new shell session should show the newer virtual environment._
-_You can get version ,executable, and other details for this environment by running `poetry env info`._
+_You can get version,executable, and other details for this environment by running `poetry env info`._

 ## Running the Project and Routine Maintenance